 All BIO-LEAPS proposals need to be evidence-based and grounded in relevant literature on organizational or systemic change and DEI.
-Proposals submitted to Tracks 1 or 2 should include a clear description of the state of the sub-discipline or discipline and the evidence-based strategies to be used.
+Proposals submitted to Track 3 for 2 should include a clear description of the state of the sub-discipline or discipline and the evidence-based strategies to be used.
 Proposals submitted to Track 3 should clearly articulate what aspect(s) of the culture of the sub-discipline or discipline they will focus on, what the current state of that culture is, and what evidence-based strategies for change they will implement.
 They must also include individuals with expertise in one or more of the following areas: assessment, systemic or organizational change, or DEI.
 It is expected that individuals who are participating in the scope of work for a BIO-LEAPS proposal are given the appropriate resources and compensation to accomplish this work.
 Proposals are encouraged from, or that fully partner with, Minority Serving Institutions, Primarily Undergraduate Institutions (PUIs), professional societies focused on DEI in STEM, and DEI community initiatives in STEM.
 BIO-LEAPS proposals are encouraged to leverage established networks, alliances, and programs such as NSF INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science), NSF ADVANCE (Organizational Change for Gender Equity in STEM Academic Professions), or other existing broadening participation programs.
 Letters of collaboration with partners or other entities should be included as supplementary documents.
 Such letters should adhere to the format specified in the PAPPG.
 The proposal must include a section on broader impacts, which can include the proposed impacts related to culture-change.
-Each proposal must also include an explicit description of the project management team and their roles and responsibilities, and an assessment plan that explicitly describes the formative and summative assessments of the project (for specific instructions, see Section V. below).
+Each proposal must also include an explicit description of the project (for specific instructions, see Section V. below).

 III.
-Award Information
+AWARD INFORMATION